 Alabama has a Rural Health Plan developed with the assistance of the Alabama Department of Public Health's Office of Primary Care and Rural Health, the Alabama Hospital Association, and rural hospitals.
-The current State Rural Health Plan, published in

-2008, was updated in both 2011 and 20161.
+The current State Rural Health Plan, [1] published in 2008, was updated in both 2011 and 2016 .
 This plan is incorporated into this State Health Plan by reference hereto.

-(1) The Problem.
-Rural healthcare providers disproportionately serve individuals who are older, sicker, poorer and underinsured/uninsured as compared to people living in other parts of Alabama.
-Alabama's uninsured rate (19-64 years) is 15.8%2.
-Policy makers anticipated a rate less than 10% after passage of the Affordable Care Act, but the take up in the Alabama Marketplace/Exchange is only 3%.
-Rural Alabamians (as well as Americans on the whole) often lack adequate primary care access and have higher rates of diabetes, heart disease, cancer, obesity, tobacco/opioid use, mental health issues and stroke3.
+Rural healthcare providers disproportionately serve individuals who are older, sicker, poorer and underinsured/ uninsured as compared to people living in other parts of Alabama.

+Alabama's uninsured rate (19-64 years) is 15.8% .
+Policy makers anticipated a rate less than 10% after passage of the Affordable Care Act, but the take up in the Alabama Marketplace/ Exchange is only 3%.
+Rural Alabamians (as well as Americans on the whole) often lack adequate primary care access and have higher rates of diabetes, heart disease, cancer, obesity,

+[3] tobacco/opioid use, mental health issues and stroke .
 The health issues plaguing rural Alabamians stress a fragile rural delivery system dealing with lower volumes, rising costs, increased regulations, lower negotiating power and a shortage of healthcare workers.
 As rural Alabama changes and evolves, so too must rural healthcare delivery in the state.
 The issues facing Alabama's rural care providers are multi-faceted:

 (a) Reimbursement and Operational Factors.
 As a rule, providers in rural areas experience a higher mix of Medicare/Medicaid patients than do the facilities in urban areas; but rural hospitals receive a lower amount of reimbursement per patient from Medicare.
 Rural providers must have robust volume to thrive.
-But the healthcare system is shifting away from an inpatientdominant and volume-driven system and consequently the state's rural delivery system is becoming increasingly brittle.
-To counter the loss in volume, many rural providers expand their service offerings which is often not ideal because quality is correlated to volume in certain specialties $\frac{4}{\cdot}$.
+But the healthcare system is shifting away from an inpatient-dominant and volume-driven system and consequently the state's rural delivery system is becoming increasingly brittle.
+To counter the loss in volume, many rural providers expand their service offerings which is often not ideal because [4] quality is correlated to volume in certain specialties .

-As healthcare shifts from volume-based reimbursement to a system based predominately on value, rural providers will continue to struggle if payors do not make a distinction between the unique operating context of a rural hospital and that of suburban and urban providers.
-Even when a distinction is made, oftentimes it is deleterious to the provider.
-For example, the Centers for Medicare and Medicaid Services (CMS) implementation of the Prospective Payment System (PPS) assumes hospitals in rural areas will not experience the same labor costs for health personnel services as do urban hospitals.
+As healthcare shifts from volume-based reimbursement to a system based predominately on value, rural providers will continue to struggle if payors do not make a distinction between the unique operating context of a rural hospital and suburban and urban providers. that of Even when а distinction is made, oftentimes it is deleterious to the For example, the Centers for Medicare provider. and Medicaid Services (CMS) implementation of the Prospective Payment System (PPS) assumes hospitals in rural areas will not experience the same labor costs for health personnel services as do urban hospitals.
 Therefore, the component parts of the prospective payment formula provide for a lower wage allowance for rural hospitals.
-Another factor that tends to limit reimbursement for rural hospitals is that the PPS system assigns weights thttp://alabamapublichealth.gov/ruralhealth/assets/ ALRuralHealthPlan2016Update.pdf 2- https://www.alabamapublichealth.gov%2Fhealthrankings%2Faccess-tocare.html&usg=AOvVaw3CCf&-n_LelEqPqpwplkVg 3 https://www.arc.gov/research/researchreportdetails.asp?REPORT_ID=138 related to patient attributes to each diagnosis-related group (DRG).
-The higher the weight per DRG, the more reimbursement a hospital will receive if that hospital provides services to patients with higher weighted/ reimbursed DRGs.
+Another factor that tends to limit reimbursement for rural hospitals is that the PPS system assigns weights related to patient attributes to each diagnosis-related group (DRG).
+The higher the weight per DRG, the more reimbursement a hospital will receive if that hospital provides services to patients with higher weighted/reimbursed DRGs.
 Therefore, urban facilities may receive more reimbursement, although the weight assignment per DRG has not been proven as an accurate indicator of the consumption of resources.
-The bottom-line effect of Medicare reimbursement on rural hospitals is the payment rates are generally less for hospitals in rural areas, leading to a less than adequate payment system.
-According to the Alabama Hospital Association, in recent years approximately eighty eight percent (88%) of rural hospitals in the state experienced a net operating loss.
+The bottom line effect of Medicare reimbursement on rural hospitals is the payment rates are generally less for hospitals in rural areas, leading to a less than adequate payment system.
+According to the Alabama Hospital Association, in recent years approximately eighty-eight percent (88%) of rural hospitals in the state experienced a net operating loss.